 PSHE and RSE

-What does PSHE mean to me?
+Why is PSHE important to me?
 Manor Park Pupil Voice 2021

 Personal, Social, Health and Economic Education (PSHE) is giving children the knowledge, understanding and skills they need to successfully manage their lives, now and in the future.
 At Manor Park our PSHE curriculum aims to inspire and empower children to stay healthy and safe, equipping them with a sound understanding of risk and the ability to make informed decisions.
 Our PSHE curriculum: